 top of page

-Sequence Of Retirement Risk (SORR) frequently crops up in the news, particularly when the markets have experienced turbulence, as they have done during recent months.
+Sequence Of Returns Risk (SORR) frequently crops up in the news, particularly when the markets have experienced turbulence, as they have done during recent months.

 Abraham Okusanya defines sequencing risk as ‘the risk that the order of investment returns are going to be unfavourable’.
 To be more specific, the returns on your investments in early retirement are a significant factor in determining whether your retirement portfolio will be sustainable for the rest of your life.